livgomes/week-05-hw/Readme.md

 **Images**-images are key aspects to webpages, they are used for visual represntation, aesthetic aspects, description and so much more.
 Tis week we learned how to attach an image to a webpage.
 This is done thorugh the use of the 'img src="image.jpg" tags.
 Images can be linked directly to a webpage or can be attached as a link, that will redirect you to another html.

-**tables**-tables are commonly used to represent data is an ordered manner, such as scores or databases.
+**Tables**-tables are commonly used to represent data is an ordered manner, such as scores or databases.

-**form**-This week we spent the majority of our time discussing different forms elements.
+**Form**-This week we spent the majority of our time discussing different forms elements.
 Form elements are used to collect data from users of a webpage, through the example of a questionnaire.
 Examples of form elements we covered are; password imput, drop down boxes, checked boxes, buttons, file uploads etc.

 ### Homework

 The homework assignment this week was to create a new index.html webpage consisting of a made questionnnaire, at which we needed to incorporate a number fo different elements from the course content.
 I really enjoyed the assignment this week, as we played with the different elements and can visually see how they transfor th webpage.
 My webpage consisted of 4 images and one external image.
 Additionally I used the form elements, checked box, drop down, button, password and textarea to create my questionnaire.

 ### Issues